 Reporting Improperly Discarded Tires to Illinois EPA

 Since 1989, the Illinois EPA Used Tire Program has cleaned up over 10 million used tires that were improperly discarded in Illinois.
-To report improperly discarded tires, please refer to the contact information found on the back of this fact sheet.
+To report improperly discarded tires, please refer to the contact information below.

 Tire Program Contact Information